 Below is a brief introduction to just some of the offices and resources at University of La Verne that exist to support our students during their journey.
 Please visit or call them to learn more about how they can help.

-Disabled Student Services supports students with documented medical, physical, psychological, attention-deficit and/or learning disabilities to help maximize their potential for success in all aspects of campus life.
+Accessibility Services supports students with documented medical, physical, psychological, attention-deficit and/or learning disabilities to help maximize their potential for success in all aspects of campus life.
 Services include academic accommodations, self-advocacy, skill training, and disability-related educational programming for the university community.